Émile Jonassaint

-Jonassaint served as Head of the Provisional Government of Haiti president of Haiti for five months (May 12 and October 12) in 1994 after the military regime had forced Jean-Bertrand Aristide, the elected president, out of the country in 1991.
-It is alleged by President Aristide sympathizers that during his presidency, the military conducted some of the harshest human rights abuses.
+Jonassaint served as Head of the Provisional Government of Haiti for five months (May 12 and October 12) in 1994 after the military regime had forced Jean-Bertrand Aristide, the elected president, out of the country in 1991.
+Under the Haitian Constitution of 1987.
+If, for whatever reason, the president cannot discharge of his duties, his authority will be vested unto the Cabinet presided over by the Prime Minister.

-Throughout 1994 the U.S. government put pressure on the repressive Haitian military Leaders to resign and allow the elected president, Jean-Bertrand Aristide, to return to the country.
-Under the Haitian Constitution of 1987, if for whatever reason the president cannot discharge of his duties, his authority will be vested unto the Cabinet presided by the Prime Minister.
-It so happened that the Prime Minister at the time Rene Preval had left the country under a tumultuous series of convocation by the Parliament (duly elected as well) requesting that he comes to their chambers to answer allegations of fraud and abuses of power among other things.
-Parliamentary leaders wanted to give the Prime Minister a vote of no confidence, asking for his resignation, de facto.
-Instead of appearing in front of the Parliament, the Prime Minister decided to defy the third branch and its power and his good friend, President Aristide, usurping the powers not delegated to the Executive branch or him under the Constitution, went to the Parliamentary chambers and threaten the leaders of that body.
+The Prime Minister at the time, Rene Preval, had left the country following a request by the Parliament that he come to their chambers to answer allegations of fraud and abuses of power, among other things.
+Parliamentary leaders had intended to hold a vote of no confidence in respect of the Prime Minister.
+Instead of appearing in front of the Parliament, the Prime Minister defied the third branch and its power and his friend, President Aristide, usurping the powers not delegated to the executive branch or him under the Constitution.
+Preval went to the Parliamentary chambers and threatened the parliamentary leaders.
 Some were beaten by his supporters, had their houses ransacked, and had their lives threatened.

-President Aristide became a destabilizing force.
-Some military leaders arrested the President and deported him to Venezuela.
-The military has often interfered in civilian life for its own purpose.
-Therefore, Article 148 of the Constitution could not be enforced, and under Article 149, a Provisional government was formed with a senior member of the Cour de Cassation.
+Military leaders arrested the President and deported him to Venezuela.
+As a result, Article 148 of the Constitution could not be enforced, and under Article 149, a Provisional government was formed with a senior member of the Cour de Cassation.
 In May, the United Nations Security Council called for all necessary means to be taken for the return of elected President Jean-Bertrand Aristide to power -- (Resolution 917).
-About 100 UN monitors went to the Dominican Republic-Haiti border in mid-August to stop oil smuggling, which was sustaining the Haitian military leaders.
+Approximately 100 UN monitors went to the Dominican Republic–Haiti border in mid-August to stop oil smuggling, which was sustaining the Haitian military leaders.